 Faucet Aerator - install an aerator on the end of each faucet to reduce flow by 50 percent.
 Don't run tap water while brushing teeth, shaving or washing dishes.

 Fix Leaks - depending on the flow of the drip, a leaking faucet could consume 10 percent of your daily water usage.
+Most leaks can be fixed by replacing a part or two.
+However in some cases the entire bathroom faucet may need to be replaced.

 Car Wash - wash your car by hand, using a bucket.
 Turn water off between soaping down and final rinse.